uwdata/color-naming-in-different-languages/model/README.md

 ## Translation loss

-The "translation_loss/" folder has datasets comparing the distribution of all pairs of color terms in two languages, calculating the LAB distance to signify the "translation loss" of going from one term to another.
+The "translation_loss/" folder has datasets comparing the distribution of all pairs of color terms in two languages, calculating the Oklab distance to signify the "translation loss" of going from one term to another.

 ## Color SOM Patches